 - When will you retire?
 Will you require less coverage during your retirement years?

 These, and other considerations, are vital if you are to ensure that you have adequate coverage without overpaying.
 There are lots of life insurance needs calculators online that will help you decide how much expat life coverage you require.
 Expat Financial allows expats to get a quote for international life insurance online!

-Expat life insurance: Choosing an insurer
+Expat Life Insurance: Choosing an insurer

 Deciding on the level of insurance is only half the work, you then need to choose an insurer.
 Look for the following: